 The 11 Phases Of A Dream Landscaping Project

 The order of projects in phased installation will vary depending on the overall master plan for the landscape, as well as how each phase is integrated into the overall process.
-Needs and preferences can also influence which phases are implemented first to ensure the space is usable and enjoyable from the very first phase.
+Needs and preferences can also influence which phases are implemented first to ensure the space is usable and enjoyable from the very first.
 Typical phases may include…

 1. Affordable Landscaping Surfaces